processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *true | false*

 This option is *true* by default, and is useful to disable prepared statements.
-The option is valid for PostgreSQL.
+The option is valid for PostgreSQL and MySQL.

 ## sql\_query\_timeout